 Our sales and marketing team plays an important role in promoting our products and sourcing business opportunities from our potential customers.
 Our sales and marketing team in both the Cable Business and Prestressed Materials Business are responsible for potential project tracking, liaising with existing and potential customers and contract negotiations.
 In addition, our sales teams are also responsible for providing after-sales support and follow up with any feedback received from our existing customers.
 We also proactively participate in industry seminars and conferences, and maintain communications with existing and potential customers.
-As at the Latest Practicable Date, we had 12 staff members and ten staff members in our sales and marketing team for the Cable Business and Prestressed Materials Business, respectively.
+As at 30 June 2018, we had 14 staff members and ten staff members in our sales and marketing team for the Cable Business and Prestressed Materials Business, respectively.